laurashultz/laurashultz/README.md

-# Laura (she/her)
+# Laura
 ## About me
 Hi!
-I'm a mechanical engineer by day, but I love learning new things in my free time!
+I'm currently a mechanical engineer by day, but I love learning new things in my free time!
-* Have dabbled in programming but never found the time to really *commit*
 * As a teen I used to make super silly websites for fun using pure html
 * Have no hobbies but love to do everything